mezcel/printf-time/Rosary/README.md

 ## Inspiration:

 This app functionally resembles a Rosary Python app I made prior to this project.
 This the 5th programming platform in my Rosary App series.
-Previous languages were: [C#/MySql/.NET](https://github.com/mezcel/rosary.net) (a WinForm and a WPF/WCF version), [JqueryMobile/Json](https://github.com/mezcel/electron-container) (an Electron and Heroku version), [Bash/Json](https://github.com/mezcel/jq-tput-terminal) (for Arch & Debian), [Python/Json](https://github.com/mezcel/python-curses), and now [C/CSV](https://github.com/mezcel/printf-time).
+Previous languages were: [C#/MySql/.NET](https://github.com/mezcel/rosary.net) (a WinForm and a WPF/WCF version), [JqueryMobile/Json](https://github.com/mezcel/electron-container) (an Electron and Heroku version), [Bash/Json](https://github.com/mezcel/jq-tput-terminal) (for Arch & Debian), [Python/Json](https://github.com/mezcel/python-curses), and now the [C/CSV](https://github.com/mezcel/printf-time) version.
 It aims to be the lightest and most cross compatible with minimal dependencies.
 It also ams to be portable and extensible.

 ## Project Status:

 #### v0.2.?
-(Demo Preview)
+(Outdated Demo Preview)

 * [outdated demo](https://asciinema.org/a/262232) Working stop point.
     * quick preview
-    * the ui is outdated but the mechanics are the same.
+    * the demo ui is outdated but the mechanics are the same.
     * [![asciicast](https://asciinema.org/a/262232.svg)](https://asciinema.org/a/262232)

 ---